7.1. Testing

 The workflow file doc_test.yml runs multiple test environments.
 This includes:

-• tox -e linkcheck: Testing of all documentation links
+• tox -e linkcheck: Testing of all documentation links (currently deactivated, due to GitHub rate limits)

 • tox -e doctest: Testing of most documentation code examples (using doctest)